o3de/o3de.org/content/docs/userguide/components/camera-rig.md

 ---
-description: ' Use the Camera Rig component to add and remove behaviors to drive your camera entity in &ALYlong;. '
+description: ' Use the Camera Rig component to add and remove behaviors to drive your camera entity in Amazon Lumberyard. '
 title: Camera Rig
 ---
 # Camera Rig {#component-camera-rig}